Gordon Wilson (architect): Recognition

 In 1932 he entered the R.I.B.A.
 Empire Victory Scholarship Competition, which was an Empire architectural award.
 His entry which was specially commended, was one of the three out of more than 400 entries from all British countries to be published in the journal of the Royal Institute of British Architects.
 Wilson was awarded the New Zealand Institute of Architects' Gold Medal in 1948 for the design of the Dixon Street State Flats.

 In 1951 Wilson was made a fellow of the New Zealand Institute of Architects and in 1954 he was made an associate of the Royal Institute of British Architects.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

 Wilson served on the Association of New Zealand Art Societies, the Architectural Centre Council National Historic Places Trust, the Town Planning Board, as well as on the council and executive committee of the New Zealand Institute of Architects.

 As a sign of the respect with which he was held the Gordon Wilson Flats in Wellington which were under construction at the time of Wilson’s death were named after him.

 Personal life

 Wilson married American, Virginia "Ginny" Abigail Smith, who was just off the boat from California on 4 March 1937 at St Paul’s Cathedral Church in Wellington.
-From 1940 onwards the couple lived in a house at 83 Campbell Street, in the Wellington suburb of Karori which had been designed by Wilson.
+From 1940 onwards the couple lived in a house at 83 Campbell Street, Wellington, which had been designed by Wilson.
 They had three sons and two daughters.

 Following her husband’s death his wife returned to the United States.
-Two of the couple's sons, Michael and Peter, became architects In California.
+Two of the couple's sons, Michael and Peter, became architects in California.